Outwood, Wakefield: History

 Outwood was the site of a pit disaster on 4 March 1879, when 21 people were killed in an explosion at Deep Drop Colliery.

 In 1905, the miners left homeless by the Kinsley evictions camped at Outwood Hall Farm, off Victoria Street, until they were able to return to their homes in Kinsley.

 The area near the railway station was once the site of Lofthouse pit, that is known for the disaster in March 1973 that claimed the lives of several miners.
 The coal mine closed in 1981, and many of the coal miners subsequently took transfers to the new Selby Coalfield and left the village.
 The site of the mine is now a golf course, now closed, and housing estate.

 The Wakefield 41 Industrial Estate is also situated near to Outwood.

 The parish church St Mary Magdalene was dedicated in 1858.

+Outwood was formerly a chapelry in the parish of Wakefield, on 31 December 1894 Outwood became a civil parish, being formed from part of Stanley cum Wrenthorpe, on 1 April 1936 the parish was abolished and merged with Stanley and Wakefield.
+In 1931 the parish had a population of 9254.

 Transport

-Outwood railway station is an unmanned station, served by Northern, offering rail services towards Leeds, Wakefield, Doncaster and Sheffield.
+Outwood railway station is an unstaffed station, served by Northern, offering rail services towards Leeds, Wakefield, Doncaster and Sheffield.
 The A61 (Leeds Road) runs through the middle of Outwood, connecting towards Leeds to the north and Wakefield to the south.
 Junction 41 of the M1 is also close-by.